anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 ## 3. Next Steps

-1.  **Resident Invitation Campaigns - Enhancements & Broader Rollout:**
+1.  **Resident Invitation Campaigns - Testing & Rollout (Completed 2025-05-31):**
-    *   Ensure the new public campaign link flow (frontend URL -> `PublicCampaignHandlerPage.tsx` -> `processPublicCampaignLink` callable -> `JoinCampaignPage.tsx`) is fully integrated and functional.
+    *   The new public campaign link flow (frontend URL -> `PublicCampaignHandlerPage.tsx` -> `processPublicCampaignLink` callable -> `JoinCampaignPage.tsx`) is fully integrated and functional.
-    *   Conduct thorough end-to-end testing of all campaign creation (verifying new `accessUrl` format), public link usage, invitation, sign-up, and tracking flows.
+    *   Thorough end-to-end testing of all campaign creation (CSV import and public link), public link usage, invitation, sign-up, and tracking flows has been completed and validated.
-    *   (UI for Organization Managers and Admins completed - see Recent Changes).
+    *   UI for Organization Managers and Admins is complete.
-2.  **Phoenix Integration:** (Ongoing)
+2.  **Phoenix Integration (Ongoing):**
     *   Implement job querying by Resident, Property, and Organization.
     *   Implement service request dispatch to Phoenix.
     *   Implement services querying from Phoenix.
-3.  **Custom GPTChat Model Integration:** (Ongoing)
+3.  **Custom GPTChat Model Integration (Completed 2025-05-31):**
-    *   Integrate chatbot into Resident dashboard.
-    *   Evaluate PM access.
+    *   Chatbot (migrated from rescuelink) is integrated into the application for all user roles (Residents, Property Managers, Organization Managers, and Admins).
-4.  **Dashboard Data Visualizations & Statistics:** (Ongoing)
+4.  **Dashboard Data Visualizations & Statistics (Ongoing):**
     *   Implement metrics for all roles using Highcharts, including campaign performance data.
-5.  **Extend `projectRoadmap.md`:** Document detailed plans for the remaining dashboard features and core systems, including the full scope of Invitation Campaigns.
+5.  **Extend `projectRoadmap.md` (Completed):** Detailed plans for the remaining dashboard features and core systems, including the full scope of Invitation Campaigns, have been documented.

 ## 4. Active Decisions & Considerations